The Nature of Conflict is Changing

 The Effect of Endless War

-Martin van Creveld is a controversial military historian whose mere mention may lead many to press ⌘+W. However, as a poet professing the wonderment for the ethos of war his description is relevant when considering how that ethos is changing.
+Martin van Creveld is a controversial military historian whose mere mention may lead many to stop reading.
+However, as a poet professing the wonderment for the ethos of war his description is relevant when considering how that ethos is changing.

 Creveld describes war by its decorations, paint, armour and the uniforms people wear; the names they give to the tools of war and the war “games” they play; the ceremonies that mark the transition from peace to war and back; the fascination war exercises and the ecstasy it can lead to.
 He describes the pageantry of war not as side-effect but rather an essential component.
 These attributes have been a part of war from inception and are not without reason.
 The actors in these events are required to conduct themselves with a different set of social norms.